hanja-graph/hanja-graph/design/features.md

 authentic L2 texts, which stands in the way of the "pleasure" part of "reading for pleasure."

-Using and exercising a large reading vocabulary is a lot easier than maintaing a large number of words one can authentically produce  n a sentence.
+Using and exercising a large reading vocabulary is a lot easier than maintaing a large number of words one can authentically produce in a sentence.
 So this leads to the ability to reach a flow state while reading genuinely interesting L2 material - novels and news.

 Which suggests that performing study tasks that are targeted at increasing the number of words one can